inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

 lesson we will explore the attribute data of an object and understand what the various data can be useful for.

-If you would like to start with the examples used in this chapter, begin by opening the QGIS project :file:`sleman_2_6.qgs`.
+If you would like to start with the examples used in this module, begin by opening the QGIS project :file:`sleman_2_6.qgs`.

 1. Attribute data